fxkuehl/keyboard/layout.md

 From the keyboard layout a set of fast, slow, and bad bigrams can be generated.
 Fast bigrams are those, which are particularly comfortable or fast to type.
 Rolling motions from finger to finger without having to stretch uncomfortably should be favoured by the optimal keyboard layout.
 For example the sequence "AD" on the QWERTY layout would be a good bigram.

 Bad bigrams are those, which use the same finger to type different letters.
-For example the sequence very common bigram "ED" is a bad bigram in the QWERTY layout.
+For example the very common bigram "ED" is a bad bigram in the QWERTY layout.

-Any bigram that uses the same hand but is neither fast nor bad increases the number of consecutive keys one hand would have to type on average before alternating hands without much benefit.
+Any bigram that uses the same hand, but is neither fast nor bad, increases the number of consecutive keys one hand would have to type on average before alternating hands, without much benefit.
 This can lead to fatigue and to slowing down the flow of typing.
 Therefore I call these "slow bigrams".
 For example the Dvorak layout is heavily optimized for alternating hands between keystrokes.
 So Dvorak has very few slow bigrams but also very few fast bigrams.

-A good keyboard layout would balance good and slow bigrams, trying to maximize good bigrams while minimizing slow bigrams as much as possible.
+A good keyboard layout would balance fast and slow bigrams, trying to maximize fast bigrams while minimizing slow bigrams as much as possible.

-From the fast, bad and slow bigrams of the keyboard layout and the bigram frequencies of the input text, a count of fast, bad, and slow bigrams can be calculated.
+From the set of fast, bad and slow bigrams of the keyboard layout and the bigram frequencies of the input text, a count of fast, bad, and slow bigrams can be calculated.
 These counts can be scaled by the total number of keystrokes to give a range from 0 to 1.
 We want the number of bad bigrams to be very small.
 So the quality function should be more sensitive in the small value range.
 This can be achieved with square root or 3rd root functions.
 For very small values this function has a very steep slope.
 That means the quality function will be very sensitive to small changes when the number of bigrams is small.
 For larger values the slope becomes more shallow, thus the sensitivity decreases.

 Calculating the frequency of bigrams using this method is O(1) with respect to the size of the input text.
-The number of bigrams in the lookup table depends on the input text.
-However, a good hash table implementation for the lookup should also be O(1).
+The number of bigrams in the lookup table does depend on the input text; however, a good hash table implementation for the lookup should also be O(1).

-The set of good and bad bigrams is a choice of parameters of the quality function.
+The set of fast bigrams is a choice of parameters of the quality function.
+The set of bad bigrams is objectively defined as all bigrams using the same finger to type different symbols.
+The set of slow bigrams is objectively defined as the set of all bigrams using the same hand minus the bad and fast bigram sets.
+Thus the set of fast bigrams is the only tuneable parameter of this metric.

 ### Fast 3-grams

-Taking this one step further, one can also consider 3-grams and 4-grams that can be typed fast, with one rolling motion of the fingers on one hand.
+Taking this one step further, one can also consider 3-grams and 4-grams that can be typed fast, with one rolling motion of the fingers on the same hand.
 Useful 4-grams would be very rare and are not considered, here.
 However, fast 3-grams are worth optimizing for.
 For example "oin" as in "ointment" and "ast" as in "last" would be considered fast 3-grams in the Colemak layout.

-Algorithmically, fast 3-grams can be derived from two fast bigrams that travel in the same direction where the first one's second key is the same as the second one's first key.
+Algorithmically, fast 3-grams can be derived from two fast bigrams travelling in the same direction, where the first one's second key is the same as the second one's first key.
 For example "oin" in Colemak is composed of the two fast bigrams "oi" and "in".

-The frequencies of trigrams in the input text can be calculated ahead of time and stored in a lookup table.
-Then the frequncy of fast bigrams in a given keyboard layout can be calculated in the same way as the bigram frequencies in O(1) with respect to the length of the input text.
+The frequencies of 3-grams in the input text can be calculated ahead of time and stored in a lookup table.
+Then the frequncy of fast 3-grams in a given keyboard layout can be calculated in the same way as the bigram frequencies in O(1) with respect to the length of the input text by adding up frequencies of fast 3-grams of the keyboard layout found in the lookup table.

 Again, they can be scaled to a value range from 0 to 1 by dividing by the total number of keystrokes.
 However, the biggest possible number of 3-grams in a degenerate input text is only half the total number of key strokes, because with four fingers in each hand only two overlapping 3-grams can be typed before having to start a new one.
 E.g. in Colemak, the text "arstarst..." repeating would be counted as overlapping "ars" and "rst" 3-grams, with the total number being two 3-grams for every four key-strokes.
 Thus the scaling factor should be only half the number of keystrokes.

-If the fast 3-grams are automatically generated from fast bigrams, this metric has no tuneable parameters.
+If fast 3-grams are automatically generated from fast bigrams, this metric has no tuneable parameters.

 ### Other metrics